Lankala-Kumar-19/ExpenseTracker/README.md

 ### 🗂️ Category Management
 - Create a category
 - Get all categories (paginated)
-- Get category by name
+- Get category by id
-- Update category by name
+- Update category by id
-- Delete category by name
+- Delete category by id
 - Prevent duplicate categories